harrisaoz/SqlAsPlainText/README.md

 # Deployment to MS SQL Server CLR

-In order to create an assembly in Sql Server for a derivative library, the following DLL dependencies must be loaded as
+In order to create the assembly in Sql Server, the following DLL dependencies must be loaded as assemblies:
-assemblies:

 - .Net Framework libraries:
   - System.Windows.Forms